shoma-mano/maests/README.md

 # ✅ Features

-・You can write Maestro flows in TypeScript.
+- You can write Maestro flows in TypeScript.
-・Break down Flow into smaller, reusable modules
+- Break down Flow into smaller, reusable modules
-・Automatically load environment variables from .env
+- Automatically load environment variables from .env
+- Executing a TypeScript test file directly.

 # 🚀 Road Map

-- Directly executing TypeScript test file without converting TypeScript to yaml.
 - Handling runScript or runFlow by imported reusable modules like normal TypeScript.

 ## Usage